 We’re only able to lock your interest rate by registering your loan with DC Open Doors on business days 11-5, after you apply and have a signed purchase contract.

-You can participate in the program, and choose whether or not to take the down payment assistance loan.
-By doing so, and getting access to the forgivable loan, you will also incur a slightly higher interest rate.
-Or, fund your own down payment, and get a lower interest rate.
-I can help you decide which is the best plan for you.
+You can also consider participating in the program, and forego the down payment assistance loan and therefore be offered a lower interest rate (as shown in the link above).
 Should you wish to forego the down payment assistance, on a conventional loan the minimum down payment is 3%, and on an FHA it is 3.5%.
 I can help you determine whether the FHA, or the conventional, loan is the right program for you!
 On the conventional loan, there is a lower interest rate if your income is under 80% of area median income which in DC is currently $112,400.

 Pre-Qualify Now: https://ajaffe.firsthome.com/startapp

 firstname.lastname@example.org 240 – 479 – 7658

 For the conventional DC open doors loan, there is a first time buyer class requirement.
 You may complete it here: